For the general reader

 Economic Possibilities for Our Children: Artificial Intelligence and the Future of Work, Education, and Leisure, accepted for presentation at AI & Ethics workshop at AAAI 2015.
 As submitted for publication in the proceedings of AAAI 2015.

 This paper elaborates the theoretical framework underlying the choice of topics in and structure of "Economic Possibilities for Our Children" and goes into more detail on some of the non-economic considerations raised by AI:

-Artificial Intelligence and Responsible Innovation, Forthcoming.
+Artificial Intelligence and Responsible Innovation, 2016.
 Chapter in Fundamental Issues of Artificial Intelligence, ed.
-Vincent C. Müller, Berlin: Springer (Synthese Library), forthcoming.
-Draft as submitted for publication.
+Vincent C. Müller, Berlin: Springer (Synthese Library).
+Link is to the draft as submitted for publication.